Dundoe History, Family Crest & Coats of Arms

 The name may also be from Dand, Dandy, familiarly used in Scotland for Andrew.
 Comparing the Scottish records to the English ones, we can see that the Scottish ones were more recent and in many cases the name appears as a forename, not a surname.
 "Andrew Kerr, son of the eighth lord of Ferniehurst, who died in 1499, was generally known as 'Dand Kerr.'
 Dand was common as a Christian name in the south of Scotland in the sixteenth century, and in the list of tenants under the Abbey of Kelso in 1567 we find Dand Howy, Dand Glernet, Dand Lermont, Dand Craige, Dand Stobe, etc."

-Important Dates for the Dundoe family
+Early History of the Dundoe family

 This web page shows only a small excerpt of our Dundoe research.
 Another 96 words (7 lines of text) covering the years 1613 and 1674 are included under the topic Early Dundoe History in all our PDF Extended History products and printed products wherever possible.

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Dundoe has been spelled many different ways, including Dandie, Dandy, Dande, Dando and others.